 Chat with NASCAR Now's Randy LaJoie

-LaJoie is an experienced driver, even winning back-to-back Busch Series championships in 1996-97.
-In his 19-year career in the Busch and Nationwide Series, LaJoie won 15 races with 118 top 10 finishes.
+LaJoie owns a distinguished competitive driving record, including winning back-to-back Busch Series championships in 1996 and 1997.
+In his 19-year career in the Busch and Nationwide Series, LaJoie won 15 races with 118 top-10 finishes.

 LaJoie has decided to hang up his helmet to concentrate more on his company Joie of Seating, which provides custom seats for NASCAR rides.